Please review the information below prior to uploading art.

 Links and Fonts: In order to check resolution, images should be linked, not embedded.
 Please include any linked images with the art files.
 Font files should be sent with the art, or all text must be converted to outlines.

 Compression: Compress all art files in a single ZIP file prior to uploading.
 This will eliminate the need for multiple uploads and prevent raw files from possible corruption during transfer.

 Raster vs Vector

-Raster images can be photographs or clip art and commonly have these file extensions: JPEG, TIFF, BMP, PNG.
-They are made up of blocks of colors called "pixels," also referred to as "dots."
+Raster images can be photographs or clip art and commonly have these file extensions: JPEG, TIFF or PNG.
+They are made up of blocks of colors called pixels.
 When you enlarge a raster image, the blocks of color are enlarged, which is why you can start to see them.
-Sometimes this is referred to as "fuzzy" or "pixelated."

-Vector images are often illustrations and commonly have these file extensions: EPS, AI.
+Vector images are often illustrations and commonly have these file extensions: EPS or AI.
 They are made up of mathematical paths (vectors) that create shapes.
 When you enlarge a vector image, the paths are re-shaped mathematically, keeping a crisp, clean edge.

 If your image is not a photograph, sometimes it can be hard to tell if it is a raster or vector image.
 The easiest way to tell is to zoom in to the image.
 If you can see the pixels, you've got a raster image.
 If not, it's vector.